 There are currently three versions of the COVID-19 vaccine that have been shown to be safe and effective for use in the public in the U.S.

 The goal of the COVID-19 vaccine is to protect the recipient from infection with the coronavirus.
 Clinical trial results showed that after complete vaccination (two injections for the Pfizer and Moderna vaccines, one for Johnson & Johnson), there was a significant decrease in risk of infection in vaccinated volunteers.
 In the rare instances where someone vaccinated still got infected, their disease has been less severe.

-Increasing evidence shows that “breakthrough” cases are possible – infection in individuals who are completely vaccinated – but they remain rare.
+“Breakthrough” cases are possible – infection in individuals who are completely vaccinated – but they remain rare.
 And hospitalizations and deaths occur at significantly lower rates in individuals who are fully vaccinated against COVID-19 than those who are unvaccinated or incompletely vaccinated.
-Researchers are still evaluating the likelihood of vaccinated people spreading the virus to others, especially with the more transmissible and more infectious presence of virus variants, like Delta.
-Many guidelines are recommending return to indoor masking regardless of vaccination status; this is especially important if you or those you come into contact with may have a weakened immune system or other risk factors.
+Vaccinated people can spread the virus to others, especially with the presence of more transmissible and more infectious virus variants, like Delta and possibly Omicron.
+Many guidelines are recommending returning to indoor masking regardless of vaccination status; this is especially important if you or those you come into contact with may have a weakened immune system or other risk factors.

 How did vaccines get proven safe and effective for use?